ingrey1/join-tables-conceptual/docs/entity-domain-modeling/one-to-one-relationships.md

 ---

 The kind of relationship between two entities depends on the situation.
 Assume that in the cave-wolf domain, the wolves never share caves, and only ever inhabit one cave at a time.
-In this case, a 'wolf' and a 'cave' stand in a **one-to-one** relationship: every wolf has one cave, and each cave belongs to one wolf.
+In this case, a 'wolf' and a 'cave' stand in a **one-to-one** relationship: a wolf has one cave, and each cave belongs to one wolf.

 To capture this relationship between the Wolf and Cave tables, we can add a new column to the Wolf table: 'cave_id'.